dominikwozniak/data-analytics/final/README.md

 Authors: Dominik Woźniak & Patryk Tomaszewski

 ## Project overview

 For our research question, we will be investigating how different characteristics of a car affect it’s fuel consumption - Miles per gallon (MPG)

-Observing the above graph, we can notice negative relationship between these variables.
-The goal will be to find that relationship.

 ## Project structure